 The diversity of Austrian Mobility Labs

-Currently, there are four "Urban Mobility Labs" (UML) located in three regions - Vienna, Salzburg and the central region of Upper Austria.
+There are currently two mobility labs that are not tied to a specific location, the Centre for Mobility Change and the Policy-Lab.at and four "Urban Mobility Labs" (UML) located in three regions - Vienna, Salzburg and the central region of Upper Austria.
 They have on-site expertise and know about local or regional challenges.
 Like laboratories in the natural sciences, they thrive on the creativity and inspiration that arise when many people work together on a goal.

 Since 2018, the Centre for Mobility Change is part of the Austrian Mobility Lab initiative.
 Its focus lies on the sustainable change of mobility behaviour in the digital age.
 It has no specific location and thus aims at cities and municipalities throughout Austria, especially in rural areas and Alpine regions with a focus on tourism mobility.